Syria's Assad votes in former rebel town, site of chemical attack | Politics

 Syria's Assad votes in former rebel town, site of chemical attack

-Syrian President Bashar al-Assad voted on Wednesday in an election certain to extend his rule over a country ruined by war, casting his ballot in the former rebel stronghold of Douma where a suspected chemical weapons attack in 2018 prompted Western air strikes.
+Syrian President Bashar al-Assad voted on Wednesday in an election certain to extend his rule over a country ruined by war, casting his ballot in an ex-rebel bastion where a suspected chemical weapons attack in 2018 prompted Western air strikes.

-Syrian President Bashar al-Assad voted on Wednesday in an election certain to extend his rule over a country ruined by war, casting his ballot in the former rebel stronghold of Douma where a suspected chemical weapons attack in 2018 prompted Western air strikes.
-The government says the election shows Syria is functioning normally despite the decade-old conflict.
-The fighting has killed hundreds of thousands of people and driven 11 million people - about half the country's population - from their homes.
+Syrian President Bashar al-Assad voted on Wednesday in an election certain to extend his rule over a country ruined by war, casting his ballot in an ex-rebel bastion where a suspected chemical weapons attack in 2018 prompted Western air strikes.
+The government says the election shows Syria is functioning normally despite the decade-old conflict, which has killed hundreds of thousands of people and driven 11 million people - about half the population - from their homes.

 "Syria is not what they were trying to market, one city against the other and sect against the other or civil war.
-Today we are proving from Douma that the Syrian people are one," Assad said after voting.
-However, in the southern city of Deraa, cradle of the uprising against Assad in 2011 and an opposition bastion until rebels there surrendered three years ago, local leaders called for a strike.
+Today we are proving from Douma that the Syrian people are one," Assad said after voting in the former insurgent stronghold.
+However, in the southern city of Deraa, cradle of the uprising against Assad in 2011 and an opposition redoubt until rebels there surrendered three years ago, local leaders called for a strike.

-The election went ahead despite a U.N.-led peace process that had called for polls under international supervision that would help pave the way for a new constitution and a political settlement.
-Dismissed as fraudulent by his enemies, it is set to deliver Assad seven more years in power and extend his family's rule to nearly six decades.
+The election went ahead despite a U.N.-led peace process that had called for voting under international supervision that would help pave the way for a new constitution and a political settlement.
+Dismissed as fraudulent by his enemies, Wednesday's vote is set to deliver Assad seven more years in power and lengthen his family's rule to nearly six decades.
 His father Hafez al-Assad led Syria for 30 years until his death in 2000.

-The opposition is boycotting the vote and says Assad's presidential rivals are deliberately low-key: former deputy cabinet minister Abdallah Saloum Abdallah and Mahmoud Ahmed Marei, head of a small, officially sanctioned opposition party.
+The opposition boycotted the vote and said Assad's presidential rivals were deliberately low-key: former deputy cabinet minister Abdallah Saloum Abdallah and Mahmoud Ahmed Marei, head of a small, officially sanctioned opposition party.
 Addressing his critics, Assad said Syrians had made their feelings clear by coming out in large numbers.
 "The value of your opinions is zero," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)